paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

   (B) with respect to the individual described in paragraph (1) or (2), as applicable, the individual had served not less than 85 percent of the term of imprisonment to which that individual was sentenced for the prior offense.
   For purposes of subparagraph (B), in a State that has indeterminate sentencing, the term of imprisonment to which that individual was sentenced for the prior offense shall be based on the lower of the range of sentences.

-**(d) State applications** In order to receive an amount under subsection (c) of this section, the chief executive of a State shall submit to the Attorney General an application, in such form and containing such information as the Attorney General may reasonably require, which shall include a certification that the State has convicted an individual of murder, rape, or a dangerous sexual offense, who has a prior conviction for one of those offenses in another State.
+**(d) State applications** In order to receive an amount under subsection (c), the chief executive of a State shall submit to the Attorney General an application, in such form and containing such information as the Attorney General may reasonably require, which shall include a certification that the State has convicted an individual of murder, rape, or a dangerous sexual offense, who has a prior conviction for one of those offenses in another State.

 **(e) Source of funds**

-(1) **In general** — Pursuant to regulations promulgated by the Attorney General hereunder, any amount under subsection (c) of this section shall be derived by reducing the amount of Federal law enforcement assistance funds received by the State pursuant to [section 3755 of this title](./chapter-046-justice-system-improvement.md#section-3755) that convicted such individual of the prior offense before the distribution of the funds to the State.
+(1) **In general** — Pursuant to regulations promulgated by the Attorney General hereunder, any amount under subsection (c) shall be derived by reducing the amount of Federal law enforcement assistance funds received by the State pursuant to [section 3755 of this title](./chapter-046-justice-system-improvement.md#section-3755) that convicted such individual of the prior offense before the distribution of the funds to the State.
 No amount described under this section shall be subject to section 3335(b) or 6503(d) of title 31 11 So in original.
 Probably should be followed by a period.

 (2) **Payment schedule** — The Attorney General, in consultation with the chief executive of the State that convicted such individual of the prior offense, shall establish a payment schedule.

 **(f) Construction** Nothing in this section may be construed to diminish or otherwise affect any court ordered restitution.

-**(g) Exception** Pursuant to regulations promulgated by the Attorney General hereunder, this section does not apply if the individual convicted of murder, rape, or a dangerous sexual offense has been released from prison upon the reversal of a conviction for an offense described in subsection (c) of this section and subsequently been convicted for an offense described in subsection (c) of this section.
+**(g) Exception** Pursuant to regulations promulgated by the Attorney General hereunder, this section does not apply if the individual convicted of murder, rape, or a dangerous sexual offense has been released from prison upon the reversal of a conviction for an offense described in subsection (c) and subsequently been convicted for an offense described in subsection (c).

 **(h) Report** The Attorney General shall—